Antioch Church in the Countryside YMCA

 Pastor Jeff Greer of Grace Chapel in Mason, Ohio has a heart for helping widows and orphans.
-But working with At Work on Purpose helped him develop another passion—marketplace ministry.
+But working with At Work on Purpose helped him develop another passion—workplace ministry.

 The leadership of Grace Chapel began ministry outreach in 1996 with the formation of Back2Back, an organization dedicated to holistic orphan care worldwide.
 In 2003, the church established Self Sustaining Enterprises (SSE) as an organization advancing Christ-centered entrepreneurial ventures focused on financial profits for ministry advancement.

 The Grace Chapel campus is “home base” for SSE, and has opened its campus facility for faith-based entrepreneurial ventures.
-The ORCA Center provides flexible officing, incubation and acceleration for tenants and participants.
-On-campus ventures are as diverse as a gym and sports complex, a hair salon, and an ink transfer technology company.
-SSE calls these Christ-centered social enterprises “biznistries”, and Jeff Greer and Chuck Proudfit have co-authored the book BIZNISTRY.
+The ORCA Center provides a flexible co-working space that is inviting to believers and non-believers alike, including incubation and acceleration for tenants and participants.
+On-campus ventures are as diverse as a CrossFit gym, a hair salon, and a technology company.
+SSE calls these Kingdom enterprises “biznistries”, and Jeff Greer and Chuck Proudfit have co-authored the book BIZNISTRY: Transforming Lives Through Enterprise.

-Off-campus initiatives include a 60-acre economic development zone in Nigeria, and sponsored enterprises in a variety of countries, including Mexico, Haiti and India.
+Off-campus initiatives include a 75-acre economic development zone in Nigeria, with sponsored enterprises in a variety of countries including Mexico, Haiti and India.

-“I didn’t think I would find such joy in ministering to people in the marketplace,” says Greer.
+“I didn’t think I would find such joy in ministering to people in the workplace,” says Greer.
 “We can help people succeed in business and engage them spiritually at the same time.”

 Horizon Community Church